Contentious Elections and the Peaceful Transition of Power

-- Direct your students to the 270 to Win website for their respective election.
+- Direct your students to the Historical Timeline page of the 270 to Win website to find their respective election.
 This interactive tool will help students to see the results of the election on a state-by-state basis as well as receive helpful background information for the election in question.

 - Have each group answer the following critical thinking questions:

 - What was significant about your assigned election?

 - Did the election result in a change of party in the executive office?